Amul: A Global Pioneer in the Dairy Industry

 Persons and Management

-Amul's management is based on a cooperative governance model with elected board members.
+Amul's management is rooted in a cooperative governance model with elected board members.
 Key figures include Managing Director Dr. R.S.
 Sodhi, who plays a vital role in Amul's advancement, and Chairman Mr. Ramsinh Parmar, who guides strategy and upholds cooperative values.

 Company Plans

-Amul is delving into the high-protein product market as part of a broader industry shift.
-Known for its successful cooperative model, Amul is exploring new possibilities in the African market as part of an invitation from Zimbabwe.
+The company is delving into the high-protein product market as part of a broader industry shift, known for its successful cooperative model.
+Amul is exploring new possibilities in the African market as part of an invitation from Zimbabwe.
 The company is gaining prominence in the global dairy industry and has welcomed GST rate cuts, a move supported by major dairy brands.

 Plans include a major investment to enhance its processing and distribution capabilities.
-Amul, already reporting a turnover of ₹90,000 crore (~$10.8 billion USD) in FY25, targets crossing the ₹1 lakh crore (~$12 billion USD) mark within 24 months.
 The expansion will focus on strengthening its presence in fresh and long-life milk, butter, ghee, paneer, curd, cheese, chocolates, and lactose-free products.
 Key areas of investment include new processing plants, cold chain & storage enhancements, and expansion of its retail and digital distribution networks.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.